 Nuance 10 requires the customer to purchase Nuance ports.
 1 port typically represents 1 call.
 Normally most customers will have 1 Nuance license for every IVR port.
 This means sizing the system is critical.
 Order to many you don’t get your money back, order too few and you have to go back to the finance team and request more funds for infrastructure and licenses.

 Amazon Lex’s cost model is completely different.
 A pay as you go model where you only ever pay for what you use.
 That’s it!
 If call volumes spike you do not need to worry as Amazon have all the capacity you could ever need in the cloud.

 This is especially important to.
 As you could see from the section above called ‘Building a recognition state’ the Nuance grammar is a physical file.
-It’s possible to make the file dynamic by changing it from a file to something served up by a web server (something like a jsp).
-However, both the physical file or jsp require you to deploy on the Nuance server.
+It’s possible to make the file dynamic by changing it from a file to something served up by a web server (something like a JSP).
+However, both the physical file or JSP require you to deploy on the Nuance server.
 If the content of the grammar is huge then you need to go through a process of compiling the grammar.
 This process is service affecting by the way.
-It means any changes to grammars should really be done OOH which has implications for role back.
+It means any changes to grammars should really be done OOH which has implications for rollback.

 For Amazon Connect you simply click the ‘Build’ button followed by ‘Deploy’.
 There is no disruption to service when going through this process.

 Again, Nuance and Amazon couldn’t do this more different!